2023 Divorced Parents and College Expenses in Illinois

 What Next?

-This Divorced Parents and College Expenses in Illinois page contains some general information on college expenses for divorced parents in Illinois, but it is no replacement for an individualized consultation with an attorney.
+This Basic Guide to College Expense for Divorced Parents in Illinois contains some general information on college expenses for divorced parents in Illinois, but it is no replacement for an individualized consultation with an attorney.

-If you need help, or have questions about the information on the Divorced Parents and College Expenses in Illinois page, please call, or schedule a free, 30 minute consultation via Zoom, to speak with an attorney directly about your specific circumstances.
+If you need help, or have questions about the information on the Basic Guide to College Expense for Divorced Parents in Illinois, feel free to call, or schedule a free 30 minute consultation via Zoom, to speak with an attorney directly about your specific circumstances.